03.4.2025 Melanie Trindade

 Cosign a State-Based and/or Private Student Loan

 A third option may be to cosign on a state-based or private lender student loan.
-In this case, your student will have a shared obligation for the repayment of this loan.
-These loans typically offer choices for immediate or deferred repayment in addition to offering lower interest rates than parent programs.
+In this case, your student will have a shared obligation for repayment.
+These loans typically offer immediate or deferred repayment options and lower interest rates than parent programs.

 Pros: